PBS KANSAS CAREER OPPORTUNITIES

-Securing corporate support for KPTS programming on-air, on-line and social media relative to annual goals, growth and retention.
+Oversight of securing corporate support for PBS programming on-air, special events, on-line and social media relative to annual goals of the station.

 - Is responsible for generating revenue for the station and meeting monthly goals

 - Can meet with customers, assess their needs and provide customized solutions that produce results

 - Can provide aggregated proposals to include broadcast, on-line mobile platforms and special events

 - Develops and implements strategies for cultivating new corporate support revenue as well as maintaining existing clients

 - Develops and implements client follow up activity, including contract oversight, credit scheduling and spot fulfillment

 - Creates, reviews and submits worksheets and agreements to assure timely and accurate spot placement as reflected in agreed upon contract